 To mark the opening of the first span in August 2017, the official New NY Bridge team put together a video with some behind-the-scenes commentary about the construction process.
 (LoHud also has a superb time-lapse video.)

-The New NY Bridge Project website has a vast gallery of photos and videos, including the photo to the left.
+The New NY Bridge Project website has a vast gallery of photos and videos taken during its construction, including the photo to the left.